Anxious at Work: Is It Me or This Damn Job?

 What does anxiety feel like?

-If your heart has ever pounded before a big presentation or you’ve stressed about an upcoming performance appraisal, you’ve gotten a taste of what anxiety feels like.
-Imagine you always felt this way – 24 hours a day; antsy, irritable, dreading any amount of additional stress because you feel so maxed out already.
+If your heart has ever pounded before a big presentation or you're stressed about an upcoming performance appraisal, you’ve gotten a taste of what anxiety feels like.
+Imagine you always felt this way—24 hours a day, feeling antsy, irritable, dreading any amount of additional stress because you are maxed out already.

 Anxiety Because of Work

 While we don’t know exactly what causes anxiety disorders, we do know they tend to run in families.
 Apparently, some of us inherit a genetic predisposition that, in combination with our personality and life experiences, can send us down the anxiety path.

 However, if our job is stressful enough, it can impact even the hardiest of us.
 A groundbreaking study out of New Zealand found that 1 in 7 women, and one in 10 men, in high-pressure jobs reported clinical levels of anxiety even though they had never experienced a mental health difficulty.
 In fact, researchers concluded that half of the anxiety reported by the 900 people they followed over 30 years (and who had undergone regular psychological testing since they were children to rule out other contributing factors) could be attributed to workplace stress.